NTURacingTeam/docker/README.md

 - python3-rosinstall-generator -> ros install file generator
 - python3-serial -> accessing serial port
 - python3-wstool -> ros version control
-- ros-noetic-ros_base -> ros base vversion
+- ros-noetic-ros_base -> ros base version
+- ros-noetic-gps-common -> for using gps with ros
+- ros-noetic-gpsd-client -> for using gps with ros
 - ros-noetic-socketcan-bridge -> ros can tool
 - swig -> wrapper for C/C++ to connect to scripting language
 - tmux -> terminal multiplexer